 The UNEP Global Legally Binding Treaty on Mercury (Minamata Convention) was signed by 140 countries in January 2013 and ratified in 2017.
 So, with such a high level of internationally agreed action, it might seem logical to assume that the environmental and health effects of mercury pollution will rapidly diminish.
-Unfortunately, this has not yet been the case for a variety of reasons, and with high levels of legacy mercury, the pollutant remains a global concern.
+Unfortunately, this has not yet been the case, and mercury remains both an imminent and persistent threat.